 Michael Altman is a technician who has worked on films such as Robert Altman’s Kansas City, Steven Spielberg’s Amistad, Frank Darabont’s The Majestic and many others.
 At age 14, he wrote the lyrics to Suicide Is Painless, which was used in his father Robert Altman’s film MASH, and the subsequent TV show adaptation.
-He co-directed the 2012 documentary American Songwriter about Nashville songwriter Danny Darst.
+He directed the 2007 shot comedy Stuffed Animals, and co-directed the 2012 documentary American Songwriter about Nashville songwriter Danny Darst.

 Ian Barr is a Canadian-born cinephile currently residing in Sydney.
 He writes for The Brag and Oyster Magazine, and has also written for Street Press Australia’s The Music.
+He is a regular contributor to the SBS Movies blog, and reviews for the film website 4:3.
 He is also the co-programmer for the Australian Windows on Europe Film Festival.

 Myke Bartlett is a Perth-born journalist and author currently residing in Melbourne.
 He has been published in The Age, Time Out, Dumbo Feather, Overland, Triple J Magazine, Metro, Cream Magazine and The Big Issue.
 He has a regular weekly column on arts and culture in The Weekly Review.
 He is also a published author, writing the young adult novel Fire In The Sea, published in 2012.